JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 The names of Kotlin classes and interfaces are prefixed when imported to Objective-C.
 The prefix is derived from the framework name.

-Because Objective-C does not support packages in a framework, the Kotlin compiler renames Kotlin classes, which have the same name but different package in the same framework.
-This algorithm is not (yet) stable between Kotlin releases.
+Objective-C does not support packages in a framework.
+Thus, the Kotlin compiler renames Kotlin classes which have the same name but different package in the same framework.
+This algorithm is not stable yet and can change between Kotlin releases.
-Alternative rename the conflicting Kotlin classes in the conflicting framework.
+As a workaround, you can rename the conflicting Kotlin classes in the framework.

 ### Initializers